aadishv/dishpy/README.md

 * PROS/VEXcode text -> you don't like C++
 * vexide -> you don't like Rust
 * VEXcode blocks -> you're a grown up /j
-* VEXcode Python -> you want multifile support, an editor other than VEXcode/VSCode, libraries (coming soon!), and a CLI
+* VEXcode Python -> you want multifile support, an editor other than VEXcode/VSCode, libraries, and a CLI

 Note that, unlike PROS & vexide, DishPy is not a *from-scratch* rewrite that does scheduling and everything (as an eight grader I am physically unable to make such a thing).
 Instead, it uses the exact same Python VM as VEXcode and the VScode extension and uploads code in the exact same way and binds to the same SDK -- the only difference is that the DX of DishPy is wayyy better.